prey/gdpr_rails/README.md

   }
 ```

-In order for this engine to work you must supply some rules according to your needs, in order to be in comply with GDPR you will need 3 rules at least.
-A cookie consent, a Privacy& TOS and a Age +16 confirmation.
+In order for this engine to work you must supply some rules according to your needs, in order to be in comply with the GDPR you will need 3 rules at least.
+A cookie consent, a Privacy& TOS and an Age  confirmation (+16).
-So, let's start doing that
+So, let's start by doing that:

 ### Term rules